mpfi-dsp/GoldDigger/README.md

 - preview blue mask
 - make sure image and mask are the same size
 - show preview image of result
+- convert run.py into an object oriented file